A farm life is a busy life, especially when you’re producing both crops and livestock.

 Craig and Ashley Kohls are the fourth generation of Kohls to farm in McLeod County, Minnesota.
-Together, they manage a feedlot and a cow/calf operation, while also producing corn and soybeans in the town of Hutchinson.
+Together, they raise cattle, manage a feedlot and a cow/calf operation, and produce corn and soybeans in the town of Hutchinson.

 A farm life is a busy life, especially when you’re producing both crops and livestock.
 There is always something that needs to be done, be it inside the house or out on the farm, which doesn’t leave very much time to go into town for meetings.
 This is why the Kohls are grateful that Pat, their AgCountry Farm Credit loan officer, makes the trip out to the farm to see them when there is business to accomplish.
 Ashley said, “We really appreciate how available Pat is and also the fact that he comes to us.
 When there is business to be done or papers to be signed, we’re either sitting at our kitchen table or standing out in front of the feedlot.”